-01 mrt Blockchain: All your transactions for everyone to see!
+01 Mar Blockchain explained: All your transactions for everyone to see!
 Except they won’t understand a thing.

 Good day, people!
 Since this is our first write-up we thought its best to briefly introduce ourselves and give you an idea of why we decided to start our blog series.

 We are Watson Law (Damn, what a cool name!
 Thank you all!) — a niche law firm specialized in corporate counsel and the interconnected topics of banking, finance and insolvency.
 In addition, the lawyers at Watson Law find great interest in the application of disruptive technologies in everyday law practice, in particular the rise of blockchain and artificial intelligence.
 At the moment we are based in the wonderful picturesque Dutch city of ‘s -Hertogenbosch.

 As any other self-respected law firm, the interests of our clients are our top priority.
 Innovation, however, is another Watson Law virtue which got us into thinking about doing something different than simply servicing our clients.
 We thought to ourselves — certainly there should be a way to spread some of the knowledge we have to provide some value to ‘normal’ people?

 And then we thought some more — how do we disseminate this value to as many people as possible?
 How do we make sure that non-lawyers will actually understand what we are talking about?
 Can we also have a fruitful discussion with people about the benefits and drawbacks of technology?